SenseTecnic/wotkit-docs/source/api_v1/api_sensor_groups.rst

 Deleting a Sensor Group
 -----------------------
 Deleting a Sensor Group is fairly trivial, assuming you are the owner of the group.
-A request body is unnecessary.
+A response body is unnecessary.

 .. list-table::
   :widths: 10, 80